Crab Cakes with Roasted Red Pepper Aioli

 - ¾ cup olive oil

-- In a bowl combine all of the above ingredients except the vegetable oil and stir until well mixed.
+- In a bowl combine all of the ingredients for the crab cakes except the vegetable oil and stir until well mixed.

 - Using a spoon form patties approximately 3 inches in diameter.